top of page

 One of our main aims is to make intercountry adoption affordable for the average New Zealand family and we do this by challenging all costs in the process.
 The Chile and Thailand Government do not require any payments and since our inception in 2003 we have not charged families any fees.

 There is a large body of knowledge in the field of intercountry adoption.
-We have developed a smartphone APP to bring into a usable format many resources across different mediums such as: videos, articles and books.
+Please contact us as we have many resources across different mediums such as: videos, articles and books.